breadfan18/markdownCheatSheet/README.md

 Underline (lol)

+~~Strikeout~~

 > Block Quotes - Create block quotes by using the ">" symbol at the beginnign of sentesces.
    It will add a block as such this.
 The  text will keep wrapping in the block, until there's an empty line is added.

+- Bulleted Lists
+   - List 1
+      - Sublist 1
+      - Sublist 2
+   - List 2
+   - List 3

+- Numbered Lists
+   1. This is how
+      - bulleted list
+      - within numbered list
+   1. you create
+   1. a numbered list
 ```